 RESIDENTS OF RIVERWOODS, BANNOCKBURN OR UNINCORPORATED DEERFIELD are not taxed for this service, and may choose to purchase it.
 State law uses the high school district (District 113 for these areas) to determine the public library from which to obtain a library card.
 (Deerfield Public Library for most residents of these areas).
 Purchased card-holders are entitled to the same services as taxed card-holders.

 Renewal of purchased library service: By law, purchased cards expire each year and may be reissued in subsequent years.
 Purchased library cards show the expiration date on the back.
 Full privileges are given to all members in the household.
 Parents and legal guardians assume full responsibility for the return, damage, or fees for materials loaned under this policy for children under the age of 18.
 Cards may be used at almost any area library.
+Illinois State law provides that the annual fee for a non-resident renter is 15% of the renter’s monthly rent.
+For verification purposes, the renter shall provide to the Library a state photo ID along with a copy of the lease proving current residency in the Deerfield Public Library Non-Resident Service Area.

 Payment for purchased library service may be made in cash, by check, or by credit card.
 Cards must be paid in full at the time of purchase.
 Additional cards for family members in the same residence may be obtained at no additional charge.

-The Cards for Kids program is for students in Pre-K through Grade 12 who live in Bannockburn, Riverwoods, and unincorporated Deerfield, that qualify for free or reduced priced meals (District 113 for these areas).
+The Cards for Kids program is is for students in Pre-K through Grade 12 who live in Bannockburn, Riverwoods, and unincorporated Deerfield, that qualify for free or reduced priced meals (District 113 for these areas).
 Eligibility for the National School Lunch Program and the National School Breakfast Program is determined by Income Eligibility Guidelines established by the U.S. Department of Agriculture.
 Eligible students can register for a library card at no cost for one (1) Year.
 The library card is for the student only.

 BUSINESS OR COMMERCIAL PROPERTY OWNERS OF INCORPORATED DEERFIELD are taxed for library service on their real estate tax bills, and are therefore eligible for a library card.
 Additionally, business or commercial renters of incorporated Deerfield are eligible for a library card under the assumption that a portion of any rental payment is utilized by the landlord for the payment of property taxes.
 A Deerfield Public Library card can be obtained by a business upon proof of business ownership or commercial rental (i.e. the most current tax bill, a rental or lease agreement, professional license, etc.).
 Only one card will be issued per business.
 The business is responsible for any fees associated with, or damage done to Library materials checked out with its card.
 A business card will be issued for three years.